willgames-afk/code_stuff/README.md

 - `.gitattributes` and `.gitignore` allow git to do its thing
 - `.replit` and `repl-start.sh` allow this repo to be edited and run on [replit.com](https://replit.com)
 - `start.sh`- Shortcut to run this repo on my home computer
-- `command.txt`- Some localhost server commands I used to use to start the HTML and PHP stuff.
+- `old start commands.txt`- Self Explanitory; Some localhost server start commands.
 - `LICENSE.txt`- License file, covers everything in this repo
 - `README.md`- This file!